magento/devdocs/guides/v2.0/config-guide/config/caching_frontend-cache-types.md

   <p>To use the <code>default</code> cache type, you don't need to modify <code>env.php</code> at all; you modify Magento's global <code>di.xml</code>.
 See the topics referenced in <a href="{{ site.gdeurl }}config-guide/config/caching_low-level.html">Low-level cache options</a>. </p>
 </div>

-To use your own frontend, you must specify it in either `app/etc/env.php` or Magento's global `app/etc/di.xml`.
+You must specify a custom cache frontend either `app/etc/env.php` or Magento's global `app/etc/di.xml`.

 The following example shows how to define it in `env.php` (which overrides `di.xml`):